Rachel McAdams’ Embarrassing Second-Fiddle History With Time Travel

 — Techno Terrorist (@Tech_Terrorist) November 12, 2016

-Rachel McAdams herself admits that she has never time traveled on her own, but maybe that’s because in all these four films she has never played a character that actually time travels.
+Rachel McAdams herself admits that she has never time traveled on her own, but maybe that’s because, in all four films, she has never played a character that actually time travels.

-In fact, in all the four films – The Time Traveler’s Wife, Midnight in Paris, About Time, and Doctor Strange – Rachel McAdams gets to play bat-eyed, puzzled women who merely watch as their male love interests set off on a jaw-dropping journey through history.
+In fact, in all the four films; The Time Traveler’s Wife, Midnight in Paris, About Time, and Doctor Strange, Rachel McAdams gets to play bat-eyed, puzzled women who merely watch as their male love interests set off on a jaw-dropping journey through history.

 In Doctor Strange, which grossed $500 million worldwide in its first two weeks alone, Rachel McAdams plays an emergency room doctor, while Benedict Cumberbatch has the ability to manipulate time.